 - Brenwood Manor

 MUD 127 is part of a larger governing body called the West Harris County Regional Water Authority (WHCRWA).
-Information on the West Harris County Regional Water Authority (whose charges show up on our water bills as “Regional Water Authority”) can be found at: www.whcrwa.com
+Information about WHCRWA — whose charges show up on our water bills as “Regional Water Authority” — can be found at: www.whcrwa.com.

-The operations and business of MUD 127 are managed through a Board of Directors.
+A Board of Directors manages the operations and business of MUD 127.
 This includes the selection of service providers, financial management, and establishment of policies.
 Learn more about MUD 127 Directors here.

 Under the Public Information Act (formerly known as the Open Records Act), members of the public may also make written requests for information to the Board of Directors.
 Requests of this type should be directed to the attorney for the district, Chris Richardson (email@example.com).
 More on the Public Information Act at http://www.oag.state.tx.us/open/og_faqs.shtml.